 - Little Stories of World Heritage Cities

 The Mayors of World Heritage cities that have paid their annual membership fees make up the General Assembly, the Organization’s paramount authority.
 The General Assembly has meets every two years.
 Since 1993, the assemblies have been held in more than a dozen countries around the world, demonstrating once again the breadth and diversity of the OWHC.

 The General Secretariat is directed by the Secretary General, appointed by the General Assembly, who oversees the execution of mandates adopted by the members, the day-to-day administration of the Organization, personnel management and hiring.

-Seven Regional Secretariats support the work of the General Secretariat:
+Eight Regional Secretariats support the work of the General Secretariat:

-- Regensburg (Germany) for North-West European Region
+- Regensburg (Germany) for Northwest Europe and North America

-- Kazan (Russian Federation) for Euro-Asia Region
+- Kazan (Russian Federation) for Euro-Asia

 - Tunis (Tunisia) for Africa and Middle East

 - Gyeongju (South Korea) for Asia and the Pacific